Do you really need to pull out your credit card to learn German?

 If you use Duolingo regularly and check out the notes and comments on each exercise, you’ll get a great start on the German language.

-The web version (as opposed to the app) also has a free Stories section with 120 short and accessible mini-stories recorded by native speakers.
+The web version and the app also both have a free Stories section with 120 short and accessible mini-stories recorded by native speakers.

 When you start out, you’re going to have to put some time into learning vocabulary.
 To that end, Memrise is a great companion to any other course.